-A Paediatrician is a medical doctor who is trained to treat a broad range of childhood illnesses and diseases, for example, breathing or growth problems.
-Your child may be referred to a paediatrician for more specalised assessments.
-They might explore any underlying reasons for your childs presenting needs such as genetic testing.
+A Paediatrician is a medical doctor trained to treat a broad range of childhood illnesses and diseases, such as breathing or growth problems.
+Your child may be referred to a paediatrician for more specialised assessments.
+They might explore any underlying reasons for your child's presenting needs, such as genetic testing.